 Butterfly Effect, energy and protection

 In addition to providing a link from one side of the road to the other without the threat of impact to the windshield, the Butterfly Effect also leverages the space above the road to create renewable energy.
 The honeycomb structure is designed to be filled with solar energy creating technology.
-This obviously also reduces the land consumption needed for the solar panels to do their job.
+This of course also reduces the land consumption necessary for the solar panels to do their job.

 Technological innovation presents new options every day, including translucent photovoltaic surfaces (currently used for solar greenhouses) which would be the basis for solar collection on the belt.